pevma/PtP/README.md

  would never go undetected by your IDS using any protocol(http,tcp,udp,icmp,ipv4,ipv6,vlan or QinQ) and/or as a packet payload in those protocol combinations with different  fragmentation/TCP seq number weirdness ?

- Then this script comes handy because it generates over 1000 pcap/rule pair cases that you can test with(just from that one HTTP request)
+ Then this script comes handy because it generates over 1000 pcap/rule pair cases that you can test with(just from that one HTTP request).

 ========================
 What/how does it do (it)
 ========================

 It reads in a pcap file ->

-runs through it and extracts the HTTP requests with disregard of checksums(only GET,POST,PUT,HEAD) -> based on that HTTP request packet and its load, it creates over 1000 pcap/rule pair combinations ->
+runs through it and extracts the HTTP requests with disregard of checksums(only GET,POST,PUT,HEAD) ->

+based on that HTTP request packet and its load, it creates over 1000 pcap/rule pair combinations ->

 Full sessions,midstream sessions,pseudo/simulated sessions,fragmented, TCP seq overspill,